 Comfort Bar Adapters can also be used as "keepers" with a piece of hose tubing slid onto the adapter to center the Paramotor on the rear of the TrikeBuggy.
 Simply position the adapter on either side of the frame and use our double-sided Velcro Straps to secure the engine.
 This only works with the standard TrikeBuggy where the Paramotor sits on the rear axle.

-Comfort Bar Adapters are available in 1" and 1.5" versions (Classic or Bullet) and made specifically for most paramotors on the market, just make sure to indicate in the notes the size and Paramotor brand when ordering.
+Comfort Bar Adapters are made to fit the TrikeBuggy Bullet 1.5" version and are made specifically for most paramotors on the market, just make sure to indicate in the notes the Paramotor brand when ordering.
 Sold in pairs.

 View larger images...